Waist-to-height ratio: Public health tool

 WHtR is a proxy for total body and central (visceral or abdominal) adiposity: values of WHtR are significantly correlated with direct measures of total body and central (visceral or abdominal) adiposity using techniques such as CT, MRI or DEXA.

 WHtR is an indicator of 'early health risk': several systematic reviews and meta-analyses of data in adults of all ages, have supported the superiority of WHtR over the use of BMI and waist circumference in predicting early health risk.
 Among children and adolescents, WHtR is an indicator of 'early health risk'.

 Cross-sectional studies in many different global populations have supported the premise that WHtR is a simple and effective anthropometric index to identify health risks in adults of all ages, and in children and adolescents.
+Studies evaluating adiposity metrics in South Asian populations have indicated that central obesity parameters, such as waist-to-height and waist-to-hip ratios, strongly correlate with age-related declines in basal metabolic rate and increases in body fat percentage.
+This is consistent with earlier findings establishing that waist-to-height ratio is a sensitive indicator of cardiometabolic risk and visceral fat accumulation across diverse demographics.

 In a comprehensive narrative review, Yoo concluded that "additional use of WHtR with BMI or WC may be helpful because WHtR considers both height and central obesity.
 WHtR may be preferred because of its simplicity and because it does not require sex- and age-dependent cut-offs".

 Not only does WHtR have a close relationship with morbidity, it also has a clearer relationship with mortality than BMI.